owncloud-archive/documentation/admin_manual/configuration_server/caching_configuration.rst

 ---------

-Memcached is a reliable oldtimer for shared caching on distributed servers, and performs well with ownCloud.
+Memcached is a reliable oldtimer for shared caching on distributed servers, and performs well with ownCloud with one exception: it is not suitable to use with :doc:`Transactional File Locking <../configuration_files/files_locking_transactional>` because it does not store locks, and data can disappear from the cache at any time (Redis is the best memcache for this).

 .. note:: Be sure to install the **memcached** PHP module, and not memcache, as in the following examples. ownCloud supports only the **memcached** PHP